Federal Tax Credits for Family, Children, Home, Work, and School

 A tax credit reduces your tax payments.

-Tax credits are similar to tax deductions.
+Tax deductions are similar to tax credits.
 Deductions can help you reduce your taxable income, as well as increase your tax refund.
 Learn more about tax deductions.

 In order to claim most tax credits (except some retirement contributions) for the current Tax Year, the payments or expenses have to occur during the Tax Year or no later than Dec.
 31.